bhoogter/VB6TocSharp/README.md

 After the initial conversion, you should be able to do single-file conversion without much difficulty.

+## How Do I ...?

+There are a lot of questions when it comes to conversion.
+If you just want to know the way this converter deals with specific patterns, please see the [How Do I ...?](https://github.com/bhoogter/VB6TocSharp/wiki/How-Do-I-...%3F) page in our wiki.

 ## Requirements

 - Visual Studio supporting some relatively modern version of C#.
 Or alternate.